pjohnst5/CoolsterCodes/content/articles/small-sharp-tools.md

 Unfortunately, rather than being a solution that's perfectly applicable to all problems, the trade-offs of small, sharp tools are fairly well understood.
 In a section discussing the "compromise between the minimalism of ed and the all-singing-all-dancing comprehensiveness of Emacs", Raymond talks about how building tools that are too small can result in an increased burden on their users:

-> Then the religion of “small, sharp tools”, the pressure to keep interface complexity and codebase size down, may lead right to a manularity trap — the user has to maintain all the shared context himself, because the tools won’t do it for him.
+> Then the religion of “small, sharp tools”, the pressure to keep interface complexity and codebase size down, may lead right to a manularity trap — the user has to maintain all the shared context himself, because the tools won't do it for him.

 He continues with another passage on the subject under the section titled _The Right Size of Software_: